NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/Vine Arrow.md

 Leafy stalks protrude from the shaft of this rustic arrow.
 When an activated _vine arrow_ hits a target, the arrow's shaft splits and grows, wrapping the target in vines.

 The target takes a -10-foot circumstance penalty to its Speeds for 2d4 rounds, or until it [[Actions/Escape|Escapes]] against a DC of 19.
-On a critical hit, the target is also [[Conditions/Immobilized|Immobilized]] until it Escapes.
+On a critical hit, the target is also [[Immobilized|Immobilized]] until it Escapes.

 *Source: Pathfinder GM Core*
 *ORC*